humhub/humhub/protected/humhub/docs/guide/admin/updating.md

 Updating
 ========

-> Warning: Before you run an update please check, if your installed modules and themes are compatible with your target version.
+> Warning: Please check before you run an update, that your installed modules and themes are compatible with the new version.
 If not, you can follow the migration guides.
 - [Theme Migration Guide](theming-migrate.md)
 - [Module Migration Guide](dev-migrate.md)